-Air quality management measures should be implemented to ensure the lowest possible impacts on the surrounding environment from proposed operations.
+Air quality management measures must be implemented to ensure the lowest possible impacts on the surrounding environment from proposed operations.
 This can be achieved through a combination of mitigation measures and ambient monitoring.

 A potentially significant impacting source may be wind erosion from the ash facility during periods of high winds (>9m/s).
 It is recommended that the sidewalls of the ash facility be vegetated.
-The vegetation cover should be such to ensure at least 80% control efficiency.
-The top surface area should have 40% wet beach area (if feasible and if wet deposition option is considered) and a water spraying system should be implemented on the surface of the ash facility covering the outer perimeter of the facility, spraying water when winds exceed 4 m/s.
+The vegetation cover must be such to ensure at least 80% control efficiency.
+The top surface area must have 40% wet beach area (if feasible and if wet deposition option is considered) and a water spraying system must be implemented on the surface of the ash facility, spraying water when winds exceed 4 m/s.